Optimal realisations of two-dimensional, totally-decomposable metrics

 Let $(X,d)$ be a finite metric space, that is, a finite set $X$, $|X| \ge 2$, together with a metric $d$ (i.e., a symmetric map $d:X \times X \to \mathbb{R}_{\ge 0}$ that vanishes precisely on the diagonal and that satisfies the triangle inequality).
 A \emph{realisation} $(G,w)$ of $(X,d)$ consists of a graph $G=(V(G),E(G))$ with $X$ a subset of the vertex set $V(G)$ of $G$, together with a weighting $w:E(G) \to \mathbb{R}_{>0}$ on the edge set $E(G)$ of $G$ such that for all $x,y \in X$ the length of any shortest path in $(G,w)$ between $x$ and $y$ equals $d(x,y)$.
 A realisation $(G,w)$ of $d$ is called \emph{optimal} if $\sum_{e \in E(G)}w(e)$ is minimal amongst all realisations of $(X,d)$.

-Realising metrics by graphs has applications in fields such as phylogenetics \cite{LLK96,Makarenkov02}, electrical networks \cite{HY65}, psychology \cite{Cunningham78}, compression software \cite{LCLM04} and internet tomography \cite{CGGS01}.
+Realising metrics by graphs has applications in fields such as phylogenetics, electrical networks and internet tomography.
 Optimal realisations were introduced by Hakimi and Yau~\cite{HY65} who also gave a polynomial algorithm for their computation in the special case where the metric space has a (necessarily unique) optimal realisation that is a tree.
-Every finite metric space has an optimal realisation \cite{Dress84,Imrich84}, although they are not necessarily unique \cite{Dress84,Althofer88}.
-In general, it is NP-hard to compute optimal realisations~\cite{Althofer88,Winkler88}, although recently some progress has been made in deriving heuristics for their computation \cite{HV07,HV08} (see also \cite{ABN07,BIS07}).
+Every finite metric space has an optimal realisation \cite{Dress84,Imrich84}, although they are not necessarily unique \cite{Althofer88,Dress84}.
+In general, it is NP-hard to compute optimal realisations~\cite{Althofer88,Winkler88}, although recently some progress has been made in deriving heuristics for their computation \cite{HV07,HV08}.

 In \cite{Dress84}, Dress pointed out an intriguing connection between optimal realisations and tight-spans, which we now recall.
-The {\em tight-span} $\ct(d)$ of the metric space $(X,d)$ \cite{Isbell} (see also \cite{Dress84} and \cite{CL}) is the set of all minimal elements (with respect to the product order) of
+The {\em tight-span} $\ct(d)$ of the metric space $(X,d)$ \cite{Dress84,Isbell} is the set of all minimal elements (with respect to the product order) of the polyhedron